FreeYourSoul/FSeam/README.md

 In case of dependencies issue : [follow this link](docs/usage.md#dependencies)

 ## Documentation

 * [Complete documentation](docs/README.md#reference)
 * [Cheat sheet](docs/cheat-sheet.md#cheat-sheet)

-##Ambition
+## Ambition

-This project is extensively used to test FyS, it also a Proof of Concept.
+This project is extensively used to test FyS, it is a Proof of Concept.
 The idea in itself is worth exploring and improving, and I intend to do that through this project.
-If this project can interest for your personal project and/or professional one, any help to make it more stable and usable is welcomed.
+If this project can be of any interest for your personal and/or professional projects, any help to make it more stable and usable is welcomed.

 ## Dependencies